 Rate Impact Credit, Mitigation (RICm)

 The Rate Impact Credit for Mitigation (RICm) phases in rate impacts attributed to rate design changes between the previous and current Core Rate Design charges (TRM to 2029 PRDM).
 The Core Rate Design charges under the TRM include: Customer Charges, Load Shaping Charges, and Tier 1 Demand Charges.
 The Core Rate Design charges under the PRDM include: Tier 1 Energy Charges, Tier 1 Marginal Energy True-Up, Tier 1 Demand Charge, and the Tier 1 Peak Load Variance Charge.
-Although the Tier 1 Marginal Energy True-Up and the Tier 1 Peak Load Variance Charge for the Block product are considered Core Rate Design elements of the PRDM, these two are not considered Rate-Design Changes considered for purposes of the RICm.
+Although the Tier 1 Marginal Energy True-Up and the Tier 1 Peak Load Variance Charge for the Block product are considered Core Rate Design elements of the PRDM, these two are not considered for purposes of the RICm.
 The RICm will not measure any other potential sources of rate impacts, such as differences in the allocation of costs and credits, changes in the calculation of the Irrigation Rate Discount and changes in the Low Density Discount.
-The RICm will also not include the Tier 1 Peak Load Variance Charge for Block Customers.
+The RICm will also not include the Tier 1 Peak Load Variance Charge for Block Customers that are either 1) not eligible to purchase; or 2) do not elect to purchase the PLVS for the BP-29 rate period.
+For Block Customers that are eligible and elect to purchase the PLVS for the BP-29 rate period, the RICm will be measured by assuming a PLVC that is the same as if the customer were purchasing the Load Following Product.

 The RICm is a rate credit that can be either positive or negative and is specific to each customer (mills/kWh).
 The RICm sets a positive-cap, or ceiling, at the outset of the 2029 PRDM.
 The cost of that rate impact cap is allocated to customers with forecast negative rate impacts based on an effective negative-cap, or floor, for rate impacts at the outset of the 2029 PRDM.
-The negative-cap, or floor, is solved for by increasing the floor for all customers until the sum of the RICm charges (e.g., negative credits) is equal to the sum of the RICc credits.
+The negative-cap, or floor, is solved for by increasing the floor for all customers until the sum of the RICm charges (e.g., negative credits) is equal to the sum of the RICm credits.
 The BP-29 rate impact positive-cap will be 2 percent.
 The RICm will be phased out in two-year increments after FY 2030 by adding 0.15 mills/kWh to each customer’s negative RICm until the customer’s RICm is zero or above.
 When a customer’s two-year RICm flips from being negative to positive, that customer’s RICm will be deemed fully phased out and be set to zero.
 A positive RICm will decline in direct proportion to the phase out of the aggregate cost of the RICm program.
-A phase out of the customer’s positive or negative RICm will be in proportion to each other.
+Therefore, among all customers, the cumulative positive and negative RICm amounts will be phased out in proportion to each other.

 The phase out schedule applicable to customers with positive RICm Rates will be set in the BP-29 7(i) Process and fixed for the term of the contract.
-As forecasts change through time, there will be differences in the aggregate RICm credits and RICm charges.
+As the phase out schedule materializes over time, there will be differences in the aggregate RICm credits and RICm charges.
 Any such difference, positive or negative, will be allocated to the Composite Cost Pool.

 4.5.2.1 Calculation of RICm for New Publics